fulldecent/nightfall/README.md

 docker-compose down -v
 ```

+## Development

+The instructions above are for using Nightfall as-is.
+If you will be tinkering with, studying or developing Nightfall then keep reading below.

+### Development prerequesites

+* Node version 12.6.0 or later

 ### To run tests (or if UI is not preferred)

 After following the steps from 'Installing Nightfall' section,